Difference Between Telophase 1 And 2

 Chromosome Number and State

 The most significant difference lies in the state of the chromosomes.
-In Telophase I, each resulting cell has a haploid number of chromosomes, but each chromosome still consists of two sister chromatids.
-In Telophase II, the sister chromatids finally separate, resulting in unreplicated chromosomes in each of the four cells.
+Because of that, in Telophase I, each resulting cell has a haploid number of chromosomes, but each chromosome still consists of two sister chromatids.
+In Telophase II, the sister chromatids finally separate, resulting in unreplicated chromosomes in each of the four cells That's the part that actually makes a difference.
+And it works..

 Purpose and Outcome